-Triple tested: This is a great alternative to a pork chop as there are no bones.
+Triple tested: This is a pork steak recipe is a great alternative to a pork chop as there are no bones.
 Don’t overcook, or it’ll be tough.
-Brought to you by Essentials magazine
+Brought to you by Essentials magazine.

 - 4x150g British free-range pork loin steaks

 - 1 large courgette, sliced

 - 3tbsp olive oil